Introducción

 -

-One 10 mm Phillips from the left side.
+One larger diameter 10 mm Phillips from the left side.

 -

-Lift the left hinge mount with plastic piece out of the computer.
+Lift the left hinge mount with white plastic piece out of the computer.

 -

-Check that the cables on the right are not trapped under other cables.
+Check that the cables coming out of the right end of the left hinge are not trapped under other cables.

 -